 Season with a splash of salsa or a generous squeeze of lime.
 Taste and adjust seasonings, and serve warm with your favorite taco toppings.

 Don't you love how easy that is?
-And sort of like chili, it tastes even better the next day.
-So if you're looking for a high-protein vegan meal prep option, this is a good one.
+And it tastes even better the next day.
+So if you're looking for a high-protein vegan meal prep option, this is a slam dunk!

-Beyond tacos and burritos, there are so many fun meals you can make with this TVP taco meat.
-Also add it to:
+Beyond tacos and burritos, there are so many fun meals you can make with this TVP taco meat, like:

 - loaded nachos